oracle-livelabs/analytics-ai/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

     ![Autonomous Database Home Page](./images/access-adw-home-page.png "Autonomous Database Home Page")

 7. Click on the **Database Connection** button.
 In the panel that appears, click on **Download Wallet**.
 You will be prompted to enter a password for the wallet file.
 Feel free to choose any password.
-This password has no relation with any of the passwords that you provided while provisioning the stack.
+This password has no relation to any of the passwords that you provided while provisioning the stack.
 Hit **Download**.

     ![Open Database Connection Panel](./images/database-connection.png "Open Database Connection Panel")